jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 Two scenarios where configuration becomes unavailable:

-1. The organisation ID is no longer licensed
+1. The organisation ID is no longer licenced
 2. The device is offline for an extended period
 3. The EMM/DPC is sending blank/malformed configurations without admin input

 For 1, reach out if you believe this to be a mistake.

 For 2, if you have a use case that mandates devices are offline for more than one week at a time, please reach out.

 For 3, get in touch with your EMM in the first instance to debug their platform.
 Loop me in as required to assist.